michaeldoye/lambda-ts-serverless-starter/README.md

 <!--
-title: 'Serverless Nodejs Rest API with TypeScript And MongoDB Atlas'
+title: 'Serverless Nodejs Rest API with TypeScript'
-description: 'This is simple REST API example for AWS Lambda By Serverless framwork with TypeScript and MongoDB Atlas.'
+description: 'This is simple REST API example for AWS Lambda By Serverless framework with TypeScript'
 layout: Doc
 framework: v1
 platform: AWS